-First-year experience coordinators are six student leaders who are primarily involved in the planning and execution of first-year experience programming as well the coordination of the FIGs and mentors.
-The coordinators design and run mentor training, Orientation and Extended Orientation programs.
-This group of student leaders meets weekly throughout the school year with the director of new student programs to maintain the quality of the Orientation experience for first-year students.
+First-year experience coordinators are four student leaders who are primarily involved in the planning and execution of first-year experience programming, extended orientation, first-year communications and recruitment, selection and training of mentors.
+The coordinators work four hours a week in the Student Life Office supporting the New Student Programs Office.
+This group of student leaders meets bi-weekly throughout the school year with the director of new student programs to maintain the quality of the Orientation experience for first-year students.

 Senior mentors are four experienced student mentors who help train and advise a team of first-year mentors.
 Senior mentors act as helpful guides to other students who are are growing into the mentoring role.
 This group os student leaders meets bi-weekly through the academic year with the director of new student programs and once a month with their team of mentors.